RoleModel/BestPractices/projects/core_presentation.md

 At this point, there is no Template for such a presentation, but it should include the following:

 _NOTE: Total presentation should be between 50 minutes and 90 minutes.
-Depending on the project, more time may be spent in one section than the other, but each should be considered._
+Depending on the project, more time may be spent in one section than the other, but each should be considered.
+The questions/bullets listed below each topic are considered fodder for things to consider in preparing a presentation, not a checklist of everything that needs to be covered._

 ## Quick History and Context _(5-10 minutes)_